 Now, let $\mu_i$ denote the roots of the above polynomial and let $\mu_0$ denote the real root with lowest value in case that all roots are real.
 For the corresponding eigenvectors one finds $v_i = ^T $, which do not form an orthogonal basis as the Liouvillian in \eref{eq_lioville_dgl} is not a normal operator.
 Nevertheless, when $\mu_0 \rightarrow 0$ we can already surmise that this eigenvalue contributes dominantly to the relaxation.
 Unfortunately, it is not straightforward to give a quantitative answer, particularly because the eigenvalues can become degenerate.
 It is therefore very instructive to derive a few properties of the roots that allow for a better understanding of the resulting relaxation dynamics.

-When $\Gamma_2^2 + \delta^2 \gg 4g^2 $ or, equivalently, when $\mu_0 \rightarrow 0$, the root $\mu_0$ can be approximated to first order, Besides the negligible term $4g^2$ in the denominator and an overall factor of two, we once again obtain the cross relaxation rate (cf. \eref{eq_cross_relaxation}).
-The factor of two in the numerator simply results from the fact that $\lambda_0$ describes the qubit and TLS relaxation, whereas the cross relaxation rate $\Gamma_\text{qt}$ is a transition rate between the qubit and TLS.
+When $\Gamma_2^2 + \delta^2 \gg 4g^2 $ or, equivalently, when $\mu_0 \rightarrow 0$, the root $\mu_0$ can be approximated to first order, Besides the negligible term $4g^2$ in the denominator and an overall factor of two, we obtain once again the cross-relaxation rate (cf. \eref{eq_cross_relaxation}).
+The factor of 2 in the numerator simply results from the fact that $\lambda_0$ describes the qubit and TLS relaxation, whereas the cross-relaxation rate $\Gamma_\text{qt}$ is a transition rate between the qubit and TLS.